-Power saving oriented systems should have 1s in the PCONP register only in positions that match peripherals really used in the application.
+Power saving oriented systems should have 1's in the PCONP register only in positions that match peripherals really used in the application.
 All other bits, declared to be "Reserved" or dedicated to the peripherals not used in the current application, must be cleared to 0.

-3.9 Reset
+3.10 Reset

-Reset has two sources on the LPC2131/2/4/6/8: the RESET pin and Watchdog Reset.
+Reset has two sources on the LPC2101/02/03: the RESET pin and watchdog reset.
 The RESET pin is a Schmitt trigger input pin with an additional glitch filter.
-Assertion of chip Reset by any source starts the Wakeup Timer (see description in Section 3.11

-"Wakeup timer" in this chapter), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, a fixed number of clocks have passed, and the on-chip circuitry has completed its initialization.
-The relationship between Reset, the oscillator, and the Wakeup Timer are shown in Figure 11.
+Assertion of chip Reset by any source starts the wake-up timer (see description in Section 3.12 "Wake-up timer" in this chapter), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, a fixed number of clocks have passed, and the on-chip circuitry has completed its initialization.
+The relationship between Reset, the oscillator, and the wake-up timer are shown in Figure 10.

-The Reset glitch filter allows the processor to ignore external reset pulses that are very short, and also determines the minimum duration of $\overline{\text{RESET}}$ that must be asserted in order to guarantee a chip reset.
-Once asserted, $\overline{\text{RESET}}$ pin can be deasserted only when crystal oscillator is fully running and an adequate signal is present on the X1 pin of the microcontroller.
-Assuming that an external crystal is used in the crystal oscillator subsystem, after power on, the $\overline{\text{RESET}}$ pin should be asserted for 10 ms. For all subsequent resets when crystal oscillator is already running and stable signal is on the X1 pin, the $\overline{\text{RESET}}$ pin needs to be asserted for 300 ns only.
+The Reset glitch filter allows the processor to ignore external reset pulses that are very short, and also determines the minimum duration of RESET that must be asserted in order to guarantee a chip reset.
+Once asserted, RESET pin can be deasserted only when crystal oscillator is fully running and an adequate signal is present on the X1 pin of the microcontroller.
+Assuming that an external crystal is used in the crystal oscillator subsystem, after power on, the RESET pin should be asserted for 10 ms. For all subsequent resets when crystal oscillator is already running and stable signal is on the X1 pin, the RESET pin needs to be asserted for 300 ns only.